-Huayna Picchu Mountain is optional trek within Machu Picchu Citadel which do not include a guide.
+Huayna Picchu Mountain is an optional trek within Machu Picchu Citadel which does not include a guide.
 The climb is usually done on your own after your tour of Machu Picchu Citadel.
-If you would like the extra hike to be guided, please request in advance.
+If you would like the extra hike to be guided, please request it in advance.
 There is an extra cost for this extra guided tour.

 Please read carefully the following information; it will help you answer all of your questions about our services and Sacred Valley & Sacred Valley and Short Inca Trail Tour

 Of course!
-During the Sacred Valley and Short Inca Trail Tour your main luggage can be store at our office or at your hotel, whichever is more conveninet for you.
+During the Sacred Valley and Short Inca Trail Tour, your main luggage can be stored at our office or at your hotel, whichever is more convenient for you.

-SECOND, we require a deposit of US$200.00 per person in order to purchase a your Inca Trail permit, entrance to Machu Picchu and train ticket.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment method of your choice, either VISA or PAYPAL.
+SECOND, we require a deposit of US$200.00 per person in order to purchase your Inca Trail permit, entrance to Machu Picchu, and train ticket.
+You can make your deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment method of your choice, either VISA or PAYPAL.